sympy/sympy/doc/src/guides/solving/solve-numerically.md

 - A closed-form solution is not available or is overly complicated

-{func}`~.solve` and {func}`~.solveset` will not try to find a numeric solution, only a mathematically exact symbolic solution.
+{func}`~.solve` and {func}`~.solveset` will not try to find a numeric solution, only a mathematically-exact symbolic solution.
 So if you want a numeric solution, use {func}`~.nsolve`.

 Alternatives to consider: